An infinite class of unsaturated rooted trees corresponding to designable RNA secondary structures: Illustration of proof techniques

 \emph{Iteration 3:}

 Box and colour the nucleotides of the new balanced set $\mathcal{B''}$.

-At this point, only the nucleotides at height 4 are uncoloured, which is the stopping criterion.
-Since all coloured nucleotides must pair with one another, and all nucleotides at height 4 (the uncoloured nucleotides) are As, the nucleotides at height 4 must remain unpaired in $M$.
+At this point, only the nucleotides at depth 4 are uncoloured, which is the stopping criterion.
+Since all coloured nucleotides must pair with one another, and all nucleotides at depth 4 (the uncoloured nucleotides) are As, the nucleotides at depth 4 must remain unpaired in $M$.

 We will use this fact to determine $M$ completely.
 Before doing so, we observe several properties that allow us to simplify the argument presented so far.
 Consider the balanced sets $\mathcal{B}$, $\mathcal{B'}$, $\mathcal{B''}$ in iterations 1 to 3.
-Observe that the nucleotides in $S$ occurring at a given height in $\tau$ are either all in, or all not in, the current balanced set.
-Furthermore the tags (with respect to this balanced set) of all nucleotides at a given height share the same parity, and the parity switches between successive tagged heights.
+Observe that the nucleotides in $S$ occurring at a given depth in $\tau$ are either all in, or all not in, the current balanced set.
+Furthermore the tags (with respect to this balanced set) of all nucleotides at a given depth share the same parity, and the parity switches between successive tagged depths.
 As a result, the labelled tree $\tau$ for each iteration 1 to 3 can be condensed as follows:

-In the condensed tree, all vertices at a given height in the original tree $\tau$ are represented by a single vertex labelled with either AU or GC according to the nucleotide types appearing at that height in $\tau$.
-The numbers placed at uncoloured heights give the parity of the running difference with respect to the current balanced set.
+In the condensed tree, all vertices at a given depth in the original tree $\tau$ are represented by a single vertex labelled with either AU or GC according to the nucleotide types appearing at that depth in $\tau$.
+The numbers placed at uncoloured depths give the parity of the running difference with respect to the current balanced set.

 We now show that $M$ must equal the arc set $R$ corresponding to~$T$.
-Since all nucleotides in $S$ occurring at height 4 in $\tau$ remain unpaired in $M$, we may remove them from $\tau$ to obtain the labelled height 3 saturated full binary tree $\widehat{\tau}$, namely:
+Since all nucleotides in $S$ occurring at depth 4 in $\tau$ remain unpaired in $M$, we may remove them from $\tau$ to obtain the labelled height 3 saturated perfect binary tree $\widehat{\tau}$, namely:

 The corresponding nucleotide sequence $\widehat{S}$ is: